nmutdav/guidebook/roles/admin/manager.md

 ### Description

-As the Press Manager, you are the main point of contact between our organization and the media.
+As the Press Manager, you are the main point of contact between our organization and the Marketing Manager.
 Your role involves managing media relations, overseeing press releases, coordinating media coverage, and fostering strong relationships with journalists and media outlets.
 Key skills include a deep understanding of media dynamics, exceptional organizational abilities, and effective communication.
 Responsibilities also include handling press materials, monitoring media coverage, and contributing to the development of media campaigns.

 ## Location